Chamaecyparis pisifera 'Cyano-Viridis'

 One of the most appreciated of all cultivars, this gem features beautiful fine dusty blue foliage with silvery overtones that is slow growing and densely upright in habit; excellent for borders and screening

-Cyano-Viridis Falsecypress has attractive steel blue foliage with silver stripes.
-The scale-like leaves are highly ornamental and remain steel blue throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
-The shaggy indian red bark adds an interesting dimension to the landscape.
+Cyano-Viridis Falsecypress is a dwarf conifer which is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has attractive steel blue foliage with silver stripes.
+The scale-like sprays of foliage are highly ornamental and remain steel blue throughout the winter.
+The shaggy antique red bark adds an interesting dimension to the landscape.

 Cyano-Viridis Falsecypress is a dense multi-stemmed evergreen shrub with a distinctive and refined pyramidal form.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.

 This is a relatively low maintenance shrub.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 It has no significant negative characteristics.